 METRO Green Line Extension (Southwest Light Rail Transit) This 14.5-mile extension of the METRO Green Line will connect Eden Prairie, Minnetonka, Hopkins, St. Louis Park, and Minneapolis and the existing Green Line communities.
 The project's locally preferred alternative was adopted as the Kenilworth-Opus-Golden Triangle (3A) light rail alignment in May 2010.
 During the project development phase, the terminus was revised to SouthWest Station, eliminating the Mitchell Road Station from the project.
-The project started heavy construction in 2019 and anticipates receiving a full funding grant agreement in September 2020.
+The project started heavy construction in 2019 and anticipates receiving a full funding grant agreement in 2020.

 METRO Blue Line Extension (Bottineau Light Rail Transit) This 13.5-mile extension of the METRO Blue Line will connect Brooklyn Park, Crystal, Robbinsdale, Golden Valley, and north Minneapolis with the existing Blue Line communities.
 The project's locally preferred alternative was adopted as the West Broadway- Burlington Northern Santa Fe Corridor - Olson Memorial Highway (B-C-D1) light rail alignment in May 2013.
 The project is in engineering and anticipates requesting a full-funding grant agreement when this phase is complete.
-As of late 2020, due to the inability to secure colocation rights on the BNSF right-of-way, Hennepin County and the Metropolitan Council are exploring ways to deliver the Blue Line Extension project without the use of BNSF right-of-way.